C-D-Lewis/pge/README.md

 > Example app sees the user control a simple robot.

+## Features

+- Automatic looping of developer-supplied per-frame logic and rendering.
+- 30 frames per second.
+- `AppTimer`, `LayerUpdateProc` and `Clicks` abstracted away.
+Implement only your game code.

 ## How to Use

 1. Copy `src/pgame.h` and `src/pgame.c` to your project's `src` directory.